ipfs/community/BYOF.md

 BYOF has 2 components:

-- An independent UI that acts as a dashboard.
-You can check the DAOs they are part of, the NFTs they own and trading, the web3 games they are playing or the metaverse platforms where they are hang around.
+- A Dashboard where you can track the address you follow.
+You can check the DAOs they are part of, the NFTs they own and trading, the web3 games they are playing or the metaverse platforms where they are hang around (part of the MVP).
-- An open API that can be integrated within any web3 platform that relies on social networks.
+- An open API that can be integrated within any web3 platform that relies on social networks (not part of the MVP).

 BYOF unlocks:
 - **censorship resistant ownership** upon your list of followers